SMotlaq/ina234/README.md

 ## Quick Start

-1. Downoad the library source from the [latest release](http://github.com/smotlaq/ina234/releases/latest)
+1. Download the library source from the [latest release](http://github.com/smotlaq/ina234/releases/latest)

 2. Copy `ina234.c` and `ina234.h` file to your project directory and add them to your IDE if necessary.